-As fewer and fewer tax controversies reach the courtroom these days, the taxpayer may not need to have the winning argument.
-It may need only to have a good argument.
-If you can settle a \$10 million dispute for \$500,000, for example, it usually makes sense to do so, especially if defense costs to go to trial will reach \$200,000.
-These victories are not pyrrhic.
-They are about dollars, cents, and risk.
+As fewer tax controversies reach the courtroom, the taxpayer may not need to have the winning argument.
+It may suffice to have merely a good argument.
+If you can settle a \$10 million dispute for \$500,000, it usually makes sense to do so, especially if defense costs to go to trial will reach \$200,000.
+These victories aren't pyrrhic; they are about dollars, cents, and risk.

 If the IRS does what it says it intends to do, it will be targeting more state instrumentalities for employment tax audits.
-That means these issues are going to arise with increasing frequency.
-With academic and business people alike, the IRS knows how to play hardball.
+That means these issues will arise more frequently.
+With academic and business people alike, the IRS knows how to play hard ball.
 They rarely lob one across the plate.

-The good news is that there are cases in which state governmental bodies and state related instrumentalities are not obligated to pay FICA taxes.
-Finding out if you can qualify for such relief usually requires an analysis whether the entity is covered by a Section 218 Agreement, and whether the employees of the entity are enrolled in a state maintained retirement plan that provides benefits comparable to Social Security.
-This information is worth considering, even if you are not currently under audit.
+The good news is that there are cases in which state governmental bodies and state-related instrumentalities are not obligated to pay FICA taxes.
+Finding out if you can qualify for that relief usually requires an analysis of whether the entity is covered by a section 218 agreement and whether the employees of the entity are enrolled in a state-maintained retirement plan that provides benefits comparable to Social Security.
+Whether or not you are under audit, this is worth considering.